11 Best SaaS PPC Agencies to Grow MRR in 2024

 As our SEO Growth Strategist, Madison Holroyd, explains:

+It seems like many SEO specialists think of authority as only a ranking factor and not the tool for persuasion it is.
 Missing the idea that once you not only establish yourself as an authority in Google’s eyes but in the minds of those in the market place you’ve won half the battle to convert.
-This is because once you have authority in a marketplace potential clients will automatically trust you over competitors and seek out your advice.”
+This is because once you have authority in a marketplace potential clients will automatically trust you over competitors and seek out your advice.

 You should view building industry authority also as a sales strategy, not just a ranking factor.
 Focus on answering your reader’s questions and go above and beyond the target keyword.